sghpjuikit/player/README.md

 ## Do I need this?

 You decide.
 This application has been born out of frustration with how applications today look and are used.
-There are two main major use cases for this application:
+The major use cases are:

 ##### Audio playback & management system
 Ever lost your entire library or song ratings due to corrupted database file?